-That is correct, these four questions should get to the root of why the site exists and why a user should care about it.
+These four questions should get to the root of why the site exists and why a user should care about it.
+But who should you talk to?
 Ask congregation members, family members, friends, and anyone else willing to help you out.
 Remember that it is more helpful to have people not familiar with your church testing the site.

 You can use a laptop, tablet, the user’s desktop, or for sites in redesign or creation; a print of the mock-up.
 Show them the site and ask them a question, and get ready to write or press the button on a recording device.
 If you desire more information, nudge them along using only neutral prompts such as “how does that make you feel” or “what does that mean to you”.

 Gather some willing participants and start asking your questions.
 Record and compile your findings; then take your report to your team.
 Make the appropriate decisions to modify page’s design; chunk up the effort into doable bits, and get moving.
 These minutes spent testing your site should translate into people sitting in seats in no time!